Table of Contents

 Max loan amount: $50,000.

-Repayment terms: Maximum repayment term is six years, with terms varying based on the loan amount, the planned use of funds, and the needs of the small business borrower.
+Repayment terms: Maximum repayment period is seven years, with terms varying based on the loan amount, the planned use of funds, and the needs of the small business borrower.

 SBA Disaster Loans

 SBA disaster loans are low-interest loans meant to help businesses, homeowners, renters, and nonprofit organizations recover from declared disasters.
-These loans can be used to repair or replace damaged property, cover operating expenses, and prevent future disaster risks.
+These loans can be used to repair or replace property, cover operating expenses, and minimize property risks ahead of future disasters.

 Loan purpose: Help repair or replace damaged property, cover operating expenses, and prevent future disaster risks.

 Repayment terms: Up to 30 years, with generally low interest rates.
-Collateral may be required for loans over $25,000.
+For loans over $50,000, collateral is required to the extent possible.

 SBA CAPLines